 Where is My Son?

-Located in the southern part of Vietnam, My Son is in a small valley the nestles between mountainous ranges of tropical jungle.
+The My Son ruins are located in central Vietnam, My Son is in a small valley the nestles between mountainous ranges of tropical jungle.
 It’s situated in Duy Tan Commune, Duy Xuyen District of Quang Nam Province or about 40 km west of Hoi An and 70 km southwest of Da Nang.

 History of My Son